LouisIkpon/RowHealth/README.md

 ## High Performers

-**Key Insight:** Tailored Health Plans, Health For All, and #HealthyLiving consistently outperformed the portfolio across marketing, signup, and claim metrics, representing the strongest and most defensible cases for increased investment.
+**Key Insight:** Tailored Health Plans, Health For All, and #HealthyLiving consistently outperformed the rest across marketing, signups, and claims, making them the strongest candidates for increased investment.

-- Tailored Health Plans demonstrated the most balanced profile across all three sections with consistency across marketing, signup, and claim metrics making it the most defensible investment recommendation.
-With the highest reach at **1.39M impressions**, average CTR and signup conversion, a below average cost per signup of **$4.70**, and the lowest average claim amount of **$209** among the top performers, this campaign delivered consistent and controlled performance at every stage of the funnel.
+- Tailored Health Plans showed the most balanced performance end-to-end.
+It delivered the highest reach at **1.39M impressions**, solid engagement and conversion, a below-average cost per signup **$4.70**, and the lowest average claim amount of **$209** among the top performers.
+Overall, it was the most stable and reliable performer.

-- Health For All achieved the highest CTR at **25%** despite the lowest impressions, then converted that engagement into the highest signup count at **3,545** and a signup rate of **2.08%** 12x the overall average at just **$1.20** per signup, the second most cost efficient campaign in the portfolio.
+- Health For All stood out for efficiency.
+Despite lower reach, it had the highest engagement with a CTR of **25%** despite the lowest impressions, and converted that into the most signups **3,545** and a signup rate of **2.08%** 12x the overall average at just **$1.20** per signup, the second most cost efficient campaign in the portfolio.

-- #HealthyLiving combined strong reach at **1.37M** impressions with **3,727** total signups, a **0.27%** signup rate, and $1.80 cost per signup, confirming consistent performance across both reach and conversion.
+- #HealthyLiving combined strong reach at **1.37M** impressions with high signup volume **3,727**, a **0.27%** signup rate, and efficient costs $1.80 cost per signup, confirming consistent performance across both reach and conversion.

 - Health For All and #HealthyLiving carry the second and third highest total claim amounts respectively, however their average claim amounts of **$231** and **$244** remain close to the portfolio average, suggesting their high signup volume does not come with disproportionate claim risk.

-- Together these three campaigns represent the strongest cases for continued and expanded investment.
+- These three campaigns drive the majority of value and offer the clearest opportunity for continued and expanded investment.